opf/openproject/docs/user-guide/calendar/README.md

 ### Is there an option to export or sync the calendar?

 It is currently not possible to export or sync the calendar.
 You can however [export meetings as iCalendar file](#meetings) and import them to your external calendar.
+If you would like Microsoft Outlook to automatically import calendar invites, please check your Outlook settings and make sure to give permission from that side.

 ### Are holidays considered in the calendar?